On boundary H\"{o}lder continuity of Sobolev and Orlicz-Sobolev classes: Introduction

 holds for $x\in F,$ $y\in G,$ where $\alpha=(K_I(f))^{\frac{1}{1-n}}$ and $C=\lambda_n(d(f, \partial G))^{\,-\alpha}d(fG).$}

 Our immediate goal is to obtain some analogue of this result for some more general class of mappings at the boundary points of the domain.
 The corresponding statement is formulated both for ``good'' boundaries and for domains assuming the use of prime ends.
 Similar results have been recently obtained by the third co-author (see, e.g., \cite{RSS}, \cite{MSS}, \cite{Sev$_4$}, \cite{DovSev} and \cite{SBDI}).
 In these papers we somehow assumed that the mapping preserves the boundary of the domain.
-In the present text we do not make such an assumption.